r57zone/Half-Life-Alyx-novr/README.md

+**The next button don't work during calibration (the hmd is not tracked)** - this happens if the window resolution don't match the resolution of your monitor.

 **SteamVR errors** - May have incorrectly specified the resolution of your monitor ("windowWidth" and "windowHeight") in the configuration file "default.vrsettings".
 These parameters can not be less or more, to reduce the load on the system, reduce "renderWidth" and "renderHeight".
 SteamVR also may not work on older 5: 4 monitors.